-Table 6: DPDK Driver – QDMA54.0 VF Forwarding performance test results

 Latency Measurements

 The provided Reference Design and Bitfile can be used to measure latency in any system when traffic is ongoing.
 When it is enabled, C2H data payload will be replaced with a known counter value (as a timestamp) and will be measured on the H2C side once the testpmd application has looped the data back.
 The difference in value between the data payload received at the H2C side and the current counter value will be the sum of C2H and H2C latency.